NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Ancestry Features/Aquatic Adaptation.md

 Your reptilian biology allows you to hold your breath for a long time.
-You gain the [[Feats/Breath Control|Breath Control]] general feat as a bonus feat.
+You gain the [[Breath Control|Breath Control]] general feat as a bonus feat.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*